MrHuskyYt/woof-mc-pack/README.md

 # woof-mc-pack
-A Minecraft texture pack for woof
+A Minecraft texture pack for woofs